RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ir/ir-3.md

 ## Control Statement

-Test the effectiveness of the incident response capability for the system {{ insert: param, ir-03_odp.01 }} using the following tests: {{ insert: param, ir-03_odp.02 }}.
+The organization tests the incident response capability for the information system {{ insert: param, ir-3_prm_1 }} using {{ insert: param, ir-3_prm_2 }} to determine the incident response effectiveness and documents the results.

+## Control Objective

+Determine if the organization:

+- \[IR-3[1]\] defines incident response tests to test the incident response capability for the information system;

+- \[IR-3[2]\] defines the frequency to test the incident response capability for the information system; and

+- \[IR-3[3]\] tests the incident response capability for the information system with the organization-defined frequency, using organization-defined tests to determine the incident response effectiveness and documents the results.

 ## Control guidance

-Organizations test incident response capabilities to determine their effectiveness and identify potential weaknesses or deficiencies.
-Incident response testing includes the use of checklists, walk-through or tabletop exercises, and simulations (parallel or full interrupt).
-Incident response testing can include a determination of the effects on organizational operations and assets and individuals due to incident response.
-The use of qualitative and quantitative data aids in determining the effectiveness of incident response processes.
+Organizations test incident response capabilities to determine the overall effectiveness of the capabilities and to identify potential weaknesses or deficiencies.
+Incident response testing includes, for example, the use of checklists, walk-through or tabletop exercises, simulations (parallel/full interrupt), and comprehensive exercises.
+Incident response testing can also include a determination of the effects on organizational operations (e.g., reduction in mission capabilities), organizational assets, and individuals due to incident response.

-## Control assessment-objective

-the effectiveness of the incident response capability for the system is tested {{ insert: param, ir-03_odp.01 }} using {{ insert: param, ir-03_odp.02 }}.